Abson-dev/plan/examples.md

 ![gantt](gantt.png)

 Imagine that this diagram is a student's end-of-term assessment.
-How might her advisory committee (and she) interpret it?
+How might she, and her advisory committee, interpret it?

-To begin with, she has done well in her classes, so we should not worry about the upcoming classes, and can focus instead on the research component.
+To begin with, the grades are good for her classes, so there's no need to worry about those classes coming up in the second term.
+It makes sense to focus instead on the research component.

 The vertical line indicates the time the diagram was made.
 Visual comparison of this line with the colour breaks in the task bars indicates three things.